kornesh/grab-challenge/README.md

 ```

 ## Hyperparameter tunning
-I have not performed manual hyperparameter tunning as I will be doing it using [ML Engine](https://cloud.google.com/ml-engine/docs/tensorflow/using-hyperparameter-tuning) once I'm satisfied with the current model.
+I have not performed manual hyperparameter tuning as I will be doing it using [ML Engine](https://cloud.google.com/ml-engine/docs/tensorflow/using-hyperparameter-tuning) once I'm satisfied with the current model.

 ## Training on ML Engine using TPU
 My attempts to train this model with `past-steps` more than 100 have always resulted in OOM error, even on `BASIC_TPU`.
 So the current model will be only looking at past 100 records to predict next 5 `future-steps`.